When your loved one has memory loss, the challenges that come with celebrating the holidays can increase exponentially.

-Here are seven tips for making the holidays more peaceful and enjoyable for all:
+Here are seven tips for making the holidays with a loved one who has memory loss more peaceful and enjoyable for all:

 - Invite the purrrfect guest.
 If you have a family pet, this might be the ideal companion to keep your loved one with cognitive impairment grounded and calm in the midst of holiday preparations.
 Numerous studies show that having a pet helps:

 - Improve disposition and mood

 - Improve immunity